 Nahal El Al is the southernmost strong river in the Golan Heights.
 The canyon part of the stream, between Moshavim Eliad and Avnei Eitan; has been defined as an “Eli Al” nature reserve that covers an area of approximately 2,107 dunams.
 In its shallow eastern part, the waters of Nahal El Al are captured in the Bnei Yisrael reservoir near Hispin, one of the largest water reservoirs in the Golan.

-Nahal El-Al is one of my personal favorite areas to hike.
-It super fun in the summer because you can jump into the water springs and waterfalls.
-Also in the winter, everything is in bloom and the area turns to a different land.
+Nahal El-Al is one of my favorite areas to hike.
+It is super fun in the summer because you can jump into the water springs and waterfalls.
+Also, everything is in bloom in the winter, and the area turns to a different land.

 Mount Bental: Hike to the top of Mount Bental to witness breathtaking panoramic views of the Golan Heights, the Sea of Galilee, and even parts of Syria.
 The moderate trail offers a fascinating perspective on the region’s geopolitical history.

 Nahal Yehudiya Nature Reserve: This reserve boasts beautiful canyons, waterfalls, and natural pools.
 The Yehudiya Stream trail is a popular route for hikers, offering a refreshing dip in the cool waters during warmer months.

 Mount Hermon: The highest peak in Israel, Mount Hermon, offers hiking opportunities in the summer months when the snow has melted.
 The trails showcase alpine landscapes and captivating views.